sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/troubleshooting.md

   - repository: github.com/my-org/my-repo2
 ```

-Once you know that executing the campaign spec works with one or more repositories, you can expand the scope back to its original form and hopefully nail down in which repository execution breaks.
+Once you know that executing the batch spec works with one or more repositories, you can expand the scope back to its original form and hopefully nail down in which repository execution breaks.

 ### Can you download a repository archive?